- Business and Employment»

 Which of the following most closely describes your interest in The Best Small Business Books?

 For many of the most serious business finance mistakes made by lending institutions, greed is a common theme.
-Unsurprising negative results were produced by the attempt to produce quick profits and higher-than-normal returns.
+Unsurprising negative results were produced by the attempt to achieve quick profits and higher-than-normal returns.
 The only people seemingly surprised by the devastating losses are the bankers themselves.
 After two years of trying unsuccessfully to get someone else to pay for their errors, the largest small business lender in the United States (CIT Group) eventually declared bankruptcy.
-We are already seeing a record level of bank failures, and by most accounts many of the largest banks should have been allowed to fail but were instead supported by artificial government funding.
+During the recent financial crisis, we witnessed a record level of bank failures.
+By most accounts many of the largest banks should have been allowed to fail but were instead supported by artificial government funding.

 When making loans or buying securities such as those now referred to as toxic assets, there were many instances in which banks failed to look at cash flow.
 An underwriting process known as stated income in which commercial borrower tax returns were not required was used for some small business finance programs.
 Lehman Brothers was one of the most aggressive commercial lenders using this approach, and they also filed for bankruptcy due to this as well as other questionable financial practices.

 I constantly emphasize the importance and value of effective business negotiating strategies in my small business consulting practice.
-The benefits of doing a better job at business negotiations usually include quick improvements to the bottom line, and this book provides practical and candid help for a misunderstood business process.
+The benefits of doing a better job at business negotiations usually include quick improvements to the bottom line, and "" by William Ury provides practical and candid help for a misunderstood business process.
 Negotiating is a key example of a business skill that does not get enough respect for what it can accomplish for a small business owner.
 After all, the other guys (bankers, suppliers, utilities, etc.) will make maximum use of their negotiator.
 Here's a book to help level the playing field!
+Getting Past No

 William Ury has written a trilogy of books about the critical use of "Yes" and "No" (this was the second).
 The first was "Getting to Yes" and the third was "The Power of a Positive No."